Lor-Saba/Code-Injector/README.md

 While typing the file path, an icon should appear on the right side of the input area indicating whether the file is remote or local and it's type (js/css/html) in blue.
 If the file extension is not recognized as one of the 3 types mentioned above then the icon will show a red "X" on the edge and the file will be skipped from injection.

 >**Note:**
 >You can force the file type by clicking on the icon and selecting the supposed language from the dropdown menu.

 >**Note:**
->The injection of *local* files is experimental and could stop working anytime with the browser's updates.
+>The injection of *local* files is experimental and could stop working anytime with browser's updates.

+#### Enabled:

+If `TRUE`, define if the current rule can be injected.

+#### On page load:

+If `TRUE`, the rule will be injected on page load, else it will be injected on navigation.
+Check the [Injection flow](https://github.com/Lor-Saba/Code-Injector#injection-flow) for more details.

 -----------------